TerryRuskoski/terryruskoski.github.io/about.md

 ***I design systems for how people actually behave—not how we expect them to behave.***

+This perspective applies not only to people and processes, but to the tools and technologies that shape how work gets done.

 Processes don’t exist in isolation.
 They are shaped by the people who use them, the environments they operate within, and the dynamics between individuals on a team.
 In practice, this means I pay close attention to working styles, communication patterns, and team interactions, and adapt systems and workflows to reduce friction and improve clarity.

 Many operational challenges are not purely technical—they emerge at the intersection of people, process, and environment.
 Designing systems with this in mind leads to solutions that are not only effective, but adoptable and durable in real-world use.

 My perspective is shaped by experience in both clinical and research environments, where I’ve seen how system design directly impacts outcomes.
 During graduate school, I also became a parent, which reinforced the importance of building systems that are resilient—capable of functioning under real-world constraints, not just ideal conditions.

+As new technologies—particularly AI—become increasingly integrated into scientific and healthcare workflows, I see them not as replacements for human decision-making, but as additional layers within the system that must be thoughtfully designed and implemented.
+Like any tool, its effectiveness depends on how well it aligns with real-world use--how people interpret its outputs, where it fits within existing processes, and how it shapes behavior over time.

+At the same time, I think carefully about how these tools change the way expertise is developed.
+Many roles that traditionally build foundational understanding—where people learn systems through direct interaction and iteration—are also the ones most likely to be automated.
+This creates a gap between the need for informed oversight and the pathways available to develop that understanding.

+I’m particularly interested in how AI can be integrated in ways that support, rather than bypass, the development of practical understanding—augmenting human judgment, reducing cognitive load, and making complex information more accessible, while still preserving opportunities to build the context needed to use these systems effectively.
+Integrating these tools well requires the same systems-based approach: understanding the full context in which they operate and designing around how people actually work.

-Now, I’m intentionally pursuing roles where this mindset is central—where I can apply systems thinking, process design, and continuous improvement to help teams operate more effectively.
+Now, I’m intentionally pursuing roles where this mindset is central—where I can apply systems thinking, process design, and continuous improvement to help teams operate more effectively in real-world settings.

 ---